 Huge congratulations to our student Tom who successfully passed his IMC flight test today!

 Tom completed his PPL training with Redhill Aviation in 2015 and since then has been gaining experience.
-He first started his IMC training in 2016 but decided to put his training on hold when a new family member was welcomed into the world!
+He first started his IMC training in 2016 but decided to put his training on hold due to other commitments.